Faareh-Ahmed/Internship-Codsoft/README.md

-# trying-codsoft
+# codsoft-tasks
-this is testing for codsoft
+this includes all the Level-1 tasks of Web Development internship at CodSoft